How can I resolve an error that I received when using mysqldump on Amazon RDS for MySQL or MariaDB?

 "ERROR 1227 (42000) at line XX: Access denied; you need (at least one of) the SUPER privilege(s) for this operation"

 This error indicates one or more of the following issues:

-- Your target RDS instance has the binary log enabled (Backup Retention Period > 0), and the mysqldump file contains an object, such as a trigger, view, function, or event.
+- Your target RDS DB instance has the binary log enabled (Backup Retention Period > 0), and the mysqldump file contains an object, such as a trigger, view, function, or event.
 For more information, see How can I resolve ERROR 1227 when enabling replication or automated backups on an Amazon RDS MySQL instance?

-- The command for the line referenced in the error message requires SUPER privilege(s) that aren't provided in Amazon RDS DB instances.
+- The command for the line referenced in the error message requires SUPER privilege(s) that aren't provided in RDS DB instances.